About my Camera Equipment for Mountain Photography

 This type of trips / climbs is the normal type of tours I generally do.
 In this case, I am not climbing at my limits and a bit of more weight is not a serious issue.

-My set-up for these type of climbs is a Fuji XE-1 with several space batteries and the XF 14 mm and the XF 27 mm lenses from Fuji.
-Both lenses are fantastic and cover the wide angle range (21 mm in 35 mm format) and the normal range (41 mm in 35 mm format).
+My set-up for these type of climbs is the Ricoh GR III including the wide angle adapter.
+The wide angle adapter is of great quality and produces very sharp images.
 I have a small camera bag, that is big enough for the camera and the lenses plus a very small tripod.
 I always carry this bag on my waist, in order to be able to take photos at any time.

-In the case of easy trips, that are way below my climbing limits and to not require to be fast, I usually take the Fuji XT-1 including several lenses, a tripod, space batteries, and sometimes even a space camera.
-The weight of this set-up is above 2 kg.
+In the case of easy trips that are way below my climbing limits and to not require to be fast or trips where I need more flexibility with respect to photography, I usually take the Fuji XT-2 including several lenses, a tripod, space batteries, and sometimes even the Ricoh as spare camera.